RuipingWang06/Legacy_MES_Arista_DPPM/docs/01_background.md

 - GRN (Goods Receipt Number)
 - Vendor

-However, the existing query logic is tightly coupled to manual SN-level inspection and is not designed for automation or date-based aggregation.
-Furthermore, **inconsistent join conditions** and the **absence of standardized foreign keys** make it difficult to reuse the queries directly for reporting purposes.
+However, the existing query logic is tightly coupled to manual SN-level access and is not suitable for automation or date-based aggregation.
+Additionally, **inconsistent join conditions** and the **absence of standardized foreign keys** hinder the transformation of these queries into a reusable reporting solution.

+#### **FailedQty**

+Failure-related data is also stored in the **legacy MES system**, but accessed through an **API** that retrieves repair records based on `analysisStartDate` and various other parameters.
+This logic does **not align with the requirement** to extract data by **rework date**, and it only returns failed records that involve component replacement.

+Consequently, the logic must be **redesigned** to apply the correct filters and ensure accurate extraction of both failure and rework-related quantities.

 #### 🔍 Project Objective